There are three basic causes of depression.

 Even stimulants such as cocaine cause depression.
 Cocaine initially stimulates your brain, and temporarily elevates your mood.
 But over the long run it depletes your brain of serotonin and dopamine and leads to depression.

 If you feel trapped in your life, you'll struggle against that feeling until you eventually become exhausted and depressed.
 You can feel trapped by external factors, such as a job that you don’t like or an unhealthy relationship that won’t change.
 But in many cases you are trapped by internal factors, such as poor self-esteem or negative self-labeling.
+Feeling trapped is partly why depression can often lead to anxiety and panic attacks.

 This is where cognitive therapy helps treat and prevent depression.
 It helps you see how your negative thinking makes you feel trapped.
 It helps you see ways that you are not trapped.
 It also helps you develop alternative thinking so that you can get out of feeling trapped.
+(Reference: Anxiety and Depression Guide)

 Approximately 15 to 30 percent of addicts suffer from both addiction and underlying depression., The combination of depression and addiction is sometimes called a dual diagnosis.
 People who have a dual diagnosis often have a repeating pattern of staying sober for a while and then relapsing because they feel awful.